Hi-Tek incident: Background

 After the fall of Saigon in 1975, the United States received an influx of refugees from South Vietnam.
-By the 1990s, a majority of the refugees and their descendants had settled in Orange County, California, where the Vietnamese community there grew from 72,000 in 1990 to 220,000 in 1999.
-As many of them had fled from the communist government that took over after the defeat of South Vietnam and had witnessed or been a victim of persecution by said government, the community as a whole was thus virulently anti-communist.
+By the 1990s, a majority of the refugees and their descendants had settled in Orange County, California, where the Vietnamese community grew from 72,000 in 1990 to 220,000 in 1999.
+As many of them had fled from the communist government that took over after the defeat of South Vietnam and had witnessed or been a victim of persecution by said government, the community as a whole was virulently anti-communist.
 Vietnamese Americans who expressed a desire to restore ties with the current state of Vietnam were often pushed away and exiled by the rest of the community.
 These tensions burst into violence in the 1980s as peace activists and journalists were assassinated and others were assaulted or harassed throughout the decade for expressing supposed pro-communist sympathies or encouraging dialogue with Vietnam, which the FBI has suspected to be the work of a paramilitary group that aimed to overthrow the communist government in Hanoi.
 The violence subsided later in the decade after the dissolution of this group, but in the 1990s, as Vietnamese American communities became more established in the United States, protests became common to fight off any suspected communist influence, with Orange County becoming the center of political expression.
 These attitudes also extended to symbols; Vietnamese Americans often use the flag of South Vietnam, also known as the "Vietnamese Heritage and Freedom Flag" or simply the "gold banner" (cờ vàng), as a symbol of their homeland and against communism.
 On the other hand, the current symbols used by Vietnam have been shunned by the community and are even seen as traumatic.

 Trần Văn Trường was one of the "boat people" who fled Vietnam in 1980 after members of his family were killed during the war or sent to re-education camps.
 As a 20-year-old with no high school education, he joined the Vô Vi Friendship Association (Hội Ái Hữu Vô Vi), a meditation group, and was noticed by its spiritual leader Ong Tam as "the chosen one", which Trường reportedly responded to by declaring himself God.
 He left the group in 1989, after other members accused him of trying to take over after the death of Tam, and married his only supporter; ten years later, he claimed he only left to lead a simpler life.
 Trường then moved to California with his wife and two children, where she was the breadwinner as a computer programmer while he salvaged TVs and VCRs.
-Eventually, he opened Hi-Tek Video in 1996 after attending electronics classes.
+Eventually, he opened Hi-Tek Video, a video cassette and TV rental store, in 1996 after attending electronics classes.
 Meanwhile, he had taken trips to Vietnam, where his observations of better living conditions spurred him to advocate for the United States to improve bilateral relations.